dnstacy23/gve_devnet_catalyst_to_meraki_transfer_tool/README.md

 # GVE DevNet Catalyst to Meraki Switch Transfer Tool
 This repository contains a Python script that assists in applying a Catalyst switch configuration to a Meraki switch.
-Specifically, this script will copy the SVI and downlink interface configurations to the Meraki switch.
+Specifically, this script will copy the SVI and interface configurations to the Meraki switch.
 The SVI configuration that gets copied over is the VLAN description/name, interface ip address, and subnet.
 The interface configuration that gets copied over is the port description/name, data vlan, voice vlan, shutdown status, access/trunk mode, native vlan, and vlans allowed on trunk port.
 This code is built from the [Catalyst to Meraki Migration Tool](https://github.com/gve-sw/gve_devnet_catalyst_to_meraki_migration) and [Catalyst to Meraki SVI Migration](https://github.com/gve-sw/gve_devnet_meraki_svi_migration).
+This code does assume if switches are stacked, then that they have the same number of interfaces.

 ## Contacts
 * Danielle Stacy

 ## Solution Components
-* Python 3.8
+* Python 3.11
 * Netmiko
 * Catalyst
 * Meraki